vdtdg/bitcointalkscrapper/README.md

 The file name follow this pattern : start-stop.json
 Where start is the id of the first user in the file and stop the last.

+The script can be launched at different times i.e. you can scrap users 1 to 1000 in the morning and then scrap 1000 to 2000 in the evening.
+The script will ask you where to begin and to stop at launch.
+Be sure you always start with the id you've ended on last time.

 ## Getting started

 ### Prerequisites